 Since 2010, through our EBT For the City or Chicago program, the Experimental Station has provided EBT/LINK service to the City of Chicago farmers markets, enabling recipients of federal nutrition benefits (food stamps, or ‘LINK’ in Illinois) to purchase foods at designated City of Chicago farmers markets with their LINK cards.
 In 2010, we provided service at five City markets.
 In 2011, we are now providing EBT/LINK service at ten City of Chicago markets.

-Currently, Experimental Station is providing discounted long-term retail rental space to B’Gabs Goodies Raw Vegan Deli, a woman- and minority-owned start up business that sells prepared raw foods and beverages, a wide variety of herbs and spices, teas, and essential oils.
-Since 2006, Experimental Station has provided discounted long-term rental space to Backstory Café, Roots & Shoots (a Jane Goodall Institute program), and the Yamaguchi Institute (Theaster Gates artist studio), and since 2007, has provided fiscal sponsorship for AREA Chicago.
+Currently, Experimental Station is providing discounted long-term retail rental space to the South Side Weekly.
+Since 2006, Experimental Station has provided discounted long-term rental space to Backstory Café, Roots & Shoots (a Jane Goodall Institute program), B'Gabs Goodies Raw Vegan Deli, and the Yamaguchi Institute (Theaster Gates artist studio), and since 2007, has provided fiscal sponsorship for AREA Chicago.
 Since 2009, we have been the host site for the Hyde Park Community Players and Major Taylor Bicycle Club.

 Among the many cultural events we have hosted since 2006 are readings by authors Naomi Klein and Thomas Frank, a three-day workshop and performance by the Bread & Puppet Theater, concerts by experimental composer and musician Gene Coleman, the Festival of Democracy, Assata Shakur’s Chicago birthday celebration, Chicago Humanities Festival panels and discussions, a year-long series of events and discussions on (Black) culture, politics, and esthetics, Hyde Park Jazz Festival concerts, Kansas City-based Whoop Dee Doo performances, an audio/photography exhibit by Ben Calhoun and Paul Calhoun, conversations with authors Michelle Alexander, Natalie Moore and Lance Williams, Hyde Park Community Players performances, the annual Tellebration storytelling festival, and most recently Brian Jones in ‘Marx in Soho’.